CamDavidsonPilon/lifelines/docs/Time varying survival regression.rst

 Short note on prediction
 ################################################

 Unlike the other regression models, prediction in a time-varying setting is not trivial.
 To predict, we would need to know the covariates values beyond the observed times, but if we knew that, we would also know if the subject was still alive or not!
 However, it is still possible to compute the hazard values of subjects at known observations, the baseline cumulative hazard rate, and baseline survival function.
-So while ``CoxTimeVaryingFitter`` exposes prediction methods, there are logical limitations to what these predictions mean.
+So while :class:`~lifelines.fitters.cox_time_varying_fitter.CoxTimeVaryingFitter` exposes prediction methods, there are logical limitations to what these predictions mean.